We all have seen it: pictures of the most beautiful beaches in Bali, covered in tons of plastic waste, washed ashore from the Indian Ocean.

-Whether you order your take away food or try out some street food stalls, you’ll usually get plastic packaging and plastic cutlery.
-And especially take away packaging from restaurants are often made of Styrofoam – a material that’s not only harmful to the environment but also to your health.
+Whether you order your takeaway food or try out some street food stalls, you’ll usually get plastic packaging and plastic cutlery.
+And especially take away packaging from restaurants is often made of Styrofoam – a material that’s not only harmful to the environment but also to your health.

 Just get your own little set of cutlery and a Tupperware container and make it a habit to bring it.
 Some locals may have to get used to that first but that shouldn’t bother you.

 4. Say NO to plastic straws and plastic bags